RESOURCES >

 What you should know about a Designated Responsible Licensed Producer (DRLP) – Supportive Insurance Services | Insurance Licensing Experts

 When speaking with our clients regarding insurance licensing, we find there is confusion regarding a Designated Responsible Licensed Producer.
-We thought it would be helpful to explain what a Designated Responsible Licensed Producer is and how it relates to the insurance licensing process.

 F